Building with MTR Carbon Capture signage under bright blue sky.

 • Permit matrix.

-• Preparation of state environmental permit applications.
+• Prepared state environmental permit applications.

 • Project execution schedule.